8BitDo Micro controller for digital art shortcuts on the go

 Want to grab one for yourself or a friend?
 The 8BitDo Micro is available on Amazon for $25.

-One Reply to “8BitDo Micro for digital art shortcuts on the go”
+One Reply to “8BitDo Micro controller for digital art shortcuts on the go”

 Comments are closed.